SoftwareAG/c8y-docs/content/device-management-application/monitoring-and-controlling-devices-bundle/working-with-operations.md

 * **Operation removal**: Operations can be implicitly removed when their associated devices are deleted.
 This deletion goes unaccounted for in the completion percentage calculation.
 * **Operation addition**: Retrying failed operations can introduce new entries without modifying the original total count.
 This again results in a misrepresentation of the completion percentage.

-In conclusion, completion percentage is calculated based on the information available at the time an operation is created and further changes are not applied.
+The completion percentage is calculated based on the information available at the time an operation is created and further changes are not applied.